stan-dev/pystan2/doc/external_cpp.rst

 Setting up C++
 ==============

-Your C++ code either needs to provide needed gradients and partial derivatives to work properly.
-This can be done by manually coding each needed component, or using Stan's autodiff (special syntax).
+Your C++ code needs to provide needed gradients and partial derivatives to work properly.
+This can be done by manually implementing each needed component or by using Stan's autodiff (special syntax).
+Each function also needs to accept a ``std::ostream`` as a last argument.

 In the following instructions it is assumed that the first code is saved to a file called ``external_manual.hpp`` and ``external_autograd.hpp``.
 Both files are saved under ``cwd`` in a directory ``external_cpp``.

-The minimal example with manually coded gradients for a function ``C = A*B*B+A``:
+The following code shows a minimal example with manually implemented gradients for a function ``C = A*B*B+A``:

 .. code-block:: c++